jdittrich/userNeedResearchBook/text/allURBook.md

 Think of yourself as an apprentice of the participant.
 The participant is the master or expert who can teach you some of his/her skills.
 This means that understanding the user by observing is not a passive process.
-Like an apprentice you can and should ask questions.
+Like an apprentice, you can and should ask questions.

 <div class="example">